Dates: July 1 – September 30, 2020 (Dates may vary due to ice conditions.)

 Children: 7-16 years, $90.00, plus 5% GST.

 Days: Departs daily except Tuesdays & Fridays.
 (9:30 a.m.)
 Please arrive 30 minutes prior to the walk.

 Our Icewalk Deluxe tour offers a full day of adventure and covers the entire length of the lower Athabasca Glacier.
 This five to six hour trip provides an opportunity to venture into the first of three icefalls and allows plenty of time for learning about the many nuances of the glacier environment.

 The Athabasca Glacier is about six kilometres from top to bottom, or from head to terminus in official terminology.
 The bottom two thirds are at a relatively mellow pitch with a surface that varies from fairly smooth to a frozen, choppy wave-like pattern.
 As we hike higher, the slope becomes slightly steeper until we reach very uneven terrain with large shelves and irregular terraces.
 This is the beginning of the icefalls which offer many opportunities for exploring their nooks and crannies.

 The views and experiences on the upper portion of the glacier are what make the Deluxe tour worth the time and energy.
-We’ll walk near seracs that push upward and millwells that allow water to drop into the depths of the ice.
+We’ll walk near seracs that tower above, and millwells that allow water to drop into the depths of the ice.
 You’ll learn how to safely approach and view crevasses.
 From this vantage point there is a much better perspective of the upper icefalls where the glacier flows over steeper terrain.
 The complete trip covers around 8 kilometers (5 miles), and our moderate pace is broken by frequent stops for the guides to introduce concepts of active glaciation and describe features of the glacially carved landscape.